 When we sell software licenses in a multiple element arrangement and vendor-specific objective evidence ("VSOE") of fair value is available for the undelivered element, we generally recognize sales revenue on the date we ship the product, using the residual method, and record a portion of revenue as deferred (unearned) due to the applicable undelivered elements.
 We base VSOE of fair value for our maintenance, training and installation services on the prices charged for the maintenance and services when sold separately.
 Undelivered elements for our multiple element arrangements with a customer are generally restricted to post contract support, training and install.
 We base the amount of revenue allocated to these undelivered elements on the VSOE of fair value for those undelivered elements.
 We recognize deferred revenue due to undelivered elements ratably on a straight-line basis over the service period (typically one year) or when we complete the service.
-When VSOE of fair value is not available for the undelivered element.
+When VSOE of fair value is not available for the undelivered element of a multiple element arrangement, we recognize sales revenue ratably, on a straight-line basis over the service period of the undelivered element.
 Our training and installation services are not essential to the functionality of our products, as third parties or the customers themselves can provide these services.